 Once I entered junior high school, the daily volunteering stopped, as there were not as many opportunities available.
 My mother still volunteered some, however.
 I felt some freedom, not seeing her so often during my school days.
 It was refreshing to have a little breathing room while at school.

-Another reason I did not tell my father much was because he turned the situation around so I would feel sorry for him.
+Another reason I did not tell my father much was because he usually skewed the situation so I would feel sorry for him.
 He would say there was nothing he could do, and it was so hard on him, how my mother treated me.
 I ended up comforting him, when I was the one in need of comfort and protection.
 It was simpler not to tell him everything, and eliminate the need to console him.

 Finally, just before I turned eighteen, my mother let my boyfriend and I date.
-Things got a little better in the next few months, because I was 18 and no longer legally under her thumb so much.
+Things got a little better in the next few months, because I was eighteen and no longer legally under her thumb so much.
 I finally was able to graduate, get my first car and a full time job.
 I wanted to save as much money as I could to move out as soon as possible.
 I spent every possible moment with my boyfriend and his parents, rather than at my parents’ home, when I was not working.

 Me living with my parents again lasted only four days.
 On day four, when I got home from work, my mother was in the mood for a fight again.
 She picked at me until I finally snapped.
 I yelled and cussed at her, which was NOT my normal behavior.
 I was just that fed up.
 My father got involved briefly, and then walked out.
 He drove to my grandparents’ home in Virginia that night.
 My mother locked the door behind him as soon as he was out the door, and turned all of her rage on me.
 When I went to leave, she said I was too upset to drive.
 I told her get out of my way, because I needed to leave.
 She blocked the doorway, and I pushed her aside (not hard – just moving her out of the way).
 She responded by then throwing me into a wall by the front door and holding me there so all I could move was my head, which injured my back and greatly damaging the wall.
 I never will forget the feeling of my spine cracking from my tailbone up into my neck as I hit that wall, or how her eyes were jet black when she did that.
 I honestly believe she wanted to kill me that night.
 I think the fear and pain made me black out, because I went from feeling my spine crack to biting her upper arm!
 I got away, because we were both stunned by what I did, and she pulled away from me in pain.
 I suffered with back pain for the next ten years after that incident.
 Pain that my mother never acknowledged or accepted responsibility for causing, mind you.
 In fact, she accused me of faking it so I would not have to work because I was so lazy.

-I refused to live in that house again after that night – November 28, 1990 which was the day before Thanksgiving that year.
+I refused to live in that house again after that night on November 28, 1990 which was the day before Thanksgiving that year.
 I also barely visited that house after moving out.
 Sitting in the living room, I always caught myself looking at the wall where she threw me.
 It has long since been repaired, but if you look very closely, you can see where the damage was.
 It was very unsettling for me to see that, even many years later.

 That was the last time she ever physically attacked me.
-Most likely this was because when my granddad found out what she had done, he threatened to kill her if she ever touched me again.
-He was not one to make threats, so no doubt she realized the seriousness of this threat.
+Most likely this was because when my Granddad found out what she had done, he threatened to kill her if she ever touched me again.
+He was not one to make idle threats, so no doubt she realized the seriousness of this threat.

 In the years after this happened, dealing with my mother was a bit better.
 It was not all easy, however.
-When my mother’s mother died, I found evidence that my mother stole my inheritance from my grandmother.
+When my mother’s mother died, I found evidence that my mother stole my small inheritance from my grandmother.
 I did get my money back, but only by threatening to get the law involved.

 And, my mother barely spoke to me more than maybe ten minutes between May, 2011 and January, 2013.
 Why?
 Because she had an appointment for a minor, outpatient procedure one day.
 I was going to drive her and my father to the hospital for it early one morning.
 Instead, my cat was having health issues.
 He was recently diagnosed with diabetes, and his glucose levels suddenly went out of control, swinging hundreds of points up and down in short periods of time.
 He could fluctuate 500 points in a day!
 I canceled with her so I could take care of him if he needed me.
 My mother was furious, but she took a taxi to and from her appointment with no trouble.